-ATH 540 Theory and History of Art Therapy
+ATH 540 Art Therapy, Theories and History

 In this course students learn and apply an understanding of the history of art therapy and the philosophical and conceptual development of the field.
 Students will explore the impact of various art making processes and materials on the impact of the helping relationship and wellbeing.
 Additional emphasis will be placed on the application of creativity symbolism, studio approaches, personal art making, and artistic language as related to professional identity and practice.
-[Fee]